 Insignia did a lot right with all models in its Insignia NS-50F501NA22 QLED TV.
 The build quality has nothing to fault for the money, and it certainly looks and feels far nicer than I was expecting.
 And if you’re tuned into the Amazon Alexa ecosystem, the Insignia F50 QLED delivers a clean, unpixellated look and voice-command functionality of the Fire TV software that comes built-in with this TV.

 If this is your size/price range, though, you can’t get it better elsewhere.
 If you’re mainly interested in the Fire TV experience and Alexa compatibility, we’ve established that the F50 Series won’t let you down, based on our previous Insignia TV reviews.
 Again, getting the whole Alexa voice command experience baked right into the remote is cool, especially in this price range.
-That brings a lot of value and the added QLED display makes the Insignia NS-50F501NA22 an easy choice to recommend.
+That brings a lot of value and the added QLED display makes the Insignia F50 Series (NS-50F501NA22) an easy choice to recommend.

 The Review